evanshunt/derekstrap/README.md

 * `Breakpoints.get()`: returns an array of breakpoints that the current viewport size has surpassed.
 * `Breakpoints.getCurrent()`: returns the largest single breakpoint that the current viewport size has surpassed.
-* `minWidth($breakpointName)`: when passed a string value corresponding to a breakpoint name returns a boolean indicating whether the current viewport size has surpassed the given breakpoint.
+* `Breakpoints.minWidth(breakpointName)`: when passed a string value corresponding to a breakpoint name returns a boolean indicating whether the current viewport size has surpassed the given breakpoint.
+* `Breakpoints.onBreakpointCross(breakpointName, callback)`: On crossing the breakpoint corresponding to `breakpointName`, either growing beyond it, or shrinking below it a function passed as a callback is called.
+* `Breakpoints.onBreakpointUp(breakpointName, callback)`: Similar to `onBreakpointCross()` but only fires the callback when viewport has grown from below breakpoint to above it
+* `Breakpoints.onBreakpointDown(breakpointName, callback)`: Similar to `onBreakpointCross()` but only fires the callback when viewport has shrunk from above breakpoint to below it

 ##### Events